Off Campus Study

 Students contemplating off-campus study should consult the online Guidelines for Off-Campus Study published by the Office of Off-Campus Study.
 We urge students to begin planning early in the academic year prior to the year in which they hope to study abroad.
 You must complete both a preliminary application in November and a full application in February to request permission to study away.
 Students must also apply directly to the university or program they wish to attend.

 Important: Application deadlines for individual programs vary considerably; it is the responsibility of the student to determine and meet these deadlines.

 Bowdoin charges an off-campus study fee.
 Financial aid normally continues to be available for students who qualify.

 Depending on their academic needs, students select from the options list of approximately one hundred programs and universities kept by the Office of Off-Campus Study.
-For more information, please go to the following web site: bowdoin.edu/ocs/program-locations/index.shtml.
+For more information, please visit the Off-Campus Study web site.